lukewatts/commentbox/README.md

 Usage
 -----
-Simply add the 'commentbox' directory to you're project and require_once('commentbox/controller.php') file.
+Simply add the 'commentbox' directory to you're project and `require_once('commentbox/controller.php')` at the top of the page(s) you want the comment box on.

 Then use `display_commentbox(5)` (where 5 is the number of comments to display) where you want the comments and form to be displayed.